scalableinternetservices/ucsb_website/_slide_src/02_http_and_html.md

 # HyperText Markup Language

-Plaintext language that uses SGML syntax with a defined set of _tags_.
+Plain text language that uses SGML syntax with a defined set of _tags_.

 * Mark-up is provided by nesting text and other mark-up between `<open_tag>` and `</close_tag>`